rabin-thami/number-to-nepali-words/README.md

 This project is licensed under the MIT License.
 Feel free to use and modify it in your projects.

-Keywords: Nepali, number converter, English to Nepali, Nepali words, currency conversion, localization, i18n, npm package, nepali-words, numeral conversion
+Keywords: Nepali, number converter, English to Nepali, Nepali words, currency conversion, localization, i18n, npm package, nepali-words, numeral conversion, number-to-nepali-words